bringauto/external-server-integration-tests/README.md

 ## Switching the communication protocol

 The External server communicates with the car via MQTT.
-If this changes, the following methods has to be done:
+If this is changed, do the following:

-- add any neccessary utility modules to the `tests/_utils`,
+- add any necessary utility modules to the `tests/_utils` for the new communication protocol,
 - modify the `_CommunicationLayerImpl` class in `tests/_utils/external_client.py` for the new communication protocol.

 ## MQTT broker

 The mocked communication layer between External Client mock and the External Server currently uses the eclipse's test [MQTT broker](https://github.com/eclipse/paho.mqtt.testing), implemented in Python.
 There is no special reason for using specifically this broker.
-In case of any issues with the broker, it can be replaced with another (an suitable option is to use the VerneMQ broker, as in [etna](https://github.com/bringauto/etna)).
+In case of any issues with the broker, it can be replaced with another (a suitable option is to use the VerneMQ broker, as in [etna](https://github.com/bringauto/etna)).

 ## Type checking

-To allow for type checking of the classes from compiler protobuf of fleet protocol, add `<project-root-directory>/lib/fleet-protocol/protobuf/compiled/python`to the `PYTHONPATH` environment variable.
+To allow for type checking of the classes from compiled protobuf files of the Fleet Protocol, add `<project-root-directory>/lib/fleet-protocol/protobuf/compiled/python`to the `PYTHONPATH` environment variable.